June and Stan Berg - 1951-2010 - The Years and the Anniversaries

 Our 5th Wedding anniversary 16 August 1957, followed our move to Fridley, from our first Home in Duluth.
 We purchased a new home at 6361 Washington Street.
 We bought our first new car, a 1957 Chevrolet Station wagon which later become a "Classic Car."
 The family spent a week camping in Custer Park, Black Hills of South Dakota.
 The President was Eisenhower .
 Russia inaugurated the "Space Age" with the successful launch of their "Sputnik " satellite.

 16 August 1972 - 20th Wedding Anniversary.
 This year would signal a flurry of European travel on forensic science activities that provided a period of high adventure for June and me.
-In the fall of 1972, June and I visited both Edinburgh and London on forensic science conferences.
-During this UK trip, we attended a reception by Her Majesties Government and also established a life long friendship with the Bruce's of Bexley, Kent.
+In the fall of 1972, June and I visited both Edinburgh and London on forensic science matters.
+While in Edinburgh I served as Chairman for the Firearms and General Criminalistics Symposium at the International forensic science conferences.
+During this United Kingdom trip, we attended a reception by Her Majesties Government and also established a life long friendship with the Bruce's of Bexley, Kent south of London. .
 We watched the Bruce children grow up over the next 20 plus years and eight visits to their home.

 16 August 1992 - Our 40th Anniversary.
 June and I were 64 years of age.
-In 1993 June and I traveled to Europe for a forensic conference at Germany’s Dusseldorf University, with a side trip to our favorite city of London.
+In 1993 June and I traveled to Europe for a international forensic conference at Germany’s Dusseldorf University.
+I presented aforensic firearms lecture and served as Chairman of the Scientific Sessions on Firearms.
+June and I spent our second week in our favorite city of London.

 The year 1992 also found us at the "Grand Ole Opry" in Nashville for the 2nd time.
 We would later visit the "Opry" for the final time in 1996.
 June had arranged our first visit to the "Opry" in 1990.
 Classic Country and Gospel was music we both loved, music from the heart and a reflection of our roots.

 June's Alzheimer's diagnosis in January 1998 left us shocked and stunned.
 We re-evaluated our remaining life.
 In a few months we would be age 70.
 Our goal became one of doing the things we never seemed to get around to do in the past.
+We made up our "bucket list" and we did them all!
 The trip to Hawaii we had often talked of.
-A trip to Branson recommended by our friends.
-Then a final goodbye trip to London to visit our friends Joan and Gord Bruce.
+A Christmas season bus tour to Branson recommended by our friends.
+Then a final goodbye trip to London to visit our friends Joan and Gord Bruce and timed with the Sherlock Holmes Festival.

 My immediate objective was to take advantage of as many travel and other positive life living/enjoying opportunities as was possible in June’s remaining time.
 From the day of diagnosis, Alzheimer’s cuts the remaining longevity in half.
 I wanted June's last few years of her life to be as full as we could make them before Alzheimer's would take over the life of a very special lady.
 June and I did many fun and family non forensic travel like flying to Seattle for the weekend to celebrate June's birthday or travel to Raleigh, NC to visit our daughter Susan and grandson Daniel.
 We even did some Amtrak and Bus travels in those later final years.